 If you'll stick with a prepay plan, there are a few additional benefits of having one on a smart meter:

 Yes, and they should usually work, but not always.
-We're talking about when your meters are not actually inside the boundary of your home eg, you live in a flat and they're in a communal corridor or cupboard.
+We're talking about when your meters are not actually inside the boundary of your home – eg, you live in a flat and they're in a communal corridor or cupboard.

 Here, it's possible your in-home display won't connect to the meters for now.
 However, the body promoting smart meters, Smart Energy GB, says this problem is rare.
-It adds that when the next generation of smart meters becomes available later in 2018 this problem should be solved.

-With smart meters, it'll eventually be easier to switch between these tariffs and standard deals you'll no longer need to have a new meter installed, which suppliers often charge for.
+With smart meters, it'll eventually be easier to switch between these tariffs and standard deals – you'll no longer need to have a new meter installed, which suppliers often charge for.
 If you're not sure whether you should leave Economy 7 behind, check Is Economy 7 right for you?

 If you're on one of these two-rate tariffs, your smart meter should automatically send meter readings for the low and high-rate periods, but it's always worth double-checking your tariff is set up correctly once the meters are installed.